View Gerald Rozum's Obituary on greenbaypressgazette.com and share memories

 Preceding him in death are his lovely wife, Eleanor "Ellie", a daughter, Susan and his parents, "Tony" and Arlene.

-Family and friends may gather on Saturday, November 9, 2019 at St. James Catholic Church, Cooperstown, 18228 County Road R Denmark beginning at 11:30 am with a Memorial Mass to follow at 1:00pm.
+Family and friends may gather on Saturday, November 9, 2019 at St. James Catholic Church, Cooperstown, 18228 County Road R Denmark beginning at 10:30 am with a Memorial Mass to follow at 12:00pm (noon).
 Cotter Funeral and Cremation Care is assisting the family, online condolences may be offered at www.cotterfuneralhome.com.

 Special thanks and gratitude to Diane Johnson, Jerry's primary caregiver, for her love and devotion to Gerald and the entire Rozum family.
 She was our true angel.
 We also thank Diane's husband, Butch for all the help he provided as well as to Mary Wertel, an additional caregiver, who filled in the gaps when needed.
 Finally, a thank you to the nurses and staff at Oddfellow Nursing Home for the wonderful job caring for Gerald.